-- 5. Configure the following settings to set up a 2.4 GHz or 5 GHz guest WiFi network: - Enable Guest Network: By default, the guest WiFi network is disabled.
-To enable the guest WiFi network for the 2.4 GHz or 5 GHz WiFi band, select the Enable Guest Network check box. - Enable SSID Broadcast: By default, the router broadcasts the SSID of the WiFi band so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
-To turn off the SSID broadcast for the 2.4 GHz or 5 GHz guest WiFi network, clear the Enable SSID Broadcast check box. - Allow guests to see each other and access my local network: By default, WiFi clients that are connected to the 2.4 GHz or 5 GHz guest WiFi network cannot access WiFi devices or Ethernet devices that are connected to the main WiFi network.
-To allow access to the main WiFi network, select the Allow guests to see each other and access my local network check box. - Guest Wireless Network Name (SSID): The SSID is the 2.4 GHz or 5 GHz guest WiFi network name.
-The default 2.4 GHz SSID is NETGEAR-Guest.
-The default 5 GHz SSID is NETGEAR-5G-Guest.
-To change the SSID, enter a name of maximum 32 characters in the field.
-The SSID is case-sensitive. - 6.
-Select a WiFi security option for the 2.4 GHz or 5 GHz guest WiFi network: - None: An open WiFi network does not provide any security.
-Any WiFi device can join the guest WiFi network.
-This is the default setting for the guest WiFi network. - WPA2-Personal [AES]: The default setting, which enables WiFi devices that support WPA2 to join the guest WiFi network.
-WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
-If your guest network includes such older devices, select WPA-Personal [TKIP] + WPA2-Personal [AES] security. - To use WPA2 security, in the Password (Network Key) field, enter a phrase of 8 to 63 characters.
-To join the guest WiFi network, a user must enter this password. - WPA-Personal [TKIP] + WPA2-Personal [AES]: Enables WiFi devices that support either WPA or WPA2 to join the guest WiFi network.
-However, WPA-Personal
+- 5. Configure the following settings to set up a 2.4 GHz or 5 GHz guest WiFi network: - Enable Guest Network.
+By default, the guest WiFi network is disabled.
+To enable the guest WiFi network for the 2.4 GHz or 5 GHz WiFi band, select the Enable Guest Network check box. - Enable SSID Broadcast.
+By default, the router broadcasts the SSID of the WiFi band so that WiFi stations can detect the WiFi name (SSID) in their scanned network lists.
+To turn off the SSID broadcast for the 2.4 GHz or 5 GHz guest WiFi network, clear the Enable SSID Broadcast check box. - Allow guests to see each other and access my local network.
+By default, WiFi clients that are connected to the 2.4 GHz or 5 GHz guest WiFi network cannot access WiFi devices or Ethernet devices that are connected to the main WiFi network.
+To allow access to the main WiFi network, select the Allow guests to see each other and access my local network check box. - Guest Wireless Network Name (SSID).
+The SSID is the 2.4 GHz or 5 GHz guest WiFi network name.
+The default 2.4 GHz SSID is NETGEAR\Guest.
+The default 5 GHz SSID NETGEAR-5G\Guest.
+To change the SSID, enter a 32-character (maximum), case-sensitive name in this - 6.
+Select a WiFi security option for the 2.4 GHz or 5 GHz guest WiFi network: - None.
+An open WiFi network that does not provide any security.
+Any WiFi device can join the 2.4 GHz or 5 GHz guest WiFi network.
+This is the default setting for the guest WiFi network.